comunica/comunica/packages/sparqlee/README.md

 Three kinds exists:

-* Simple functions: where all arguments have only one possible types.
 * Overloaded functions: where multiple types are allowed, and implementation might be dependant on the actual types.
 * Special functions: whose behaviour deviates enough from the norm to warrant the implementations taking full control over type checking and evaluation (these are mostly the functional forms).